DandelionSprout/Sims3Gamemods/AntiRacismAndCluelessSims/README.md

 •• "Hygiene": ???? > 400<br>
 •• MermaidDermalHydration: 50 > 400<br>
 •• "BeSinged": 0 > 1000<br>
+• (Sim+BladderFailure_0x252b38f29d72b0a8) "kDistanceToReact": 10 > 0
+• (BuffExhausted+PassOut_0x2cad2a5b7ecfd7cd) "kDistanceToReact": 10 > 0

 —————————————————————————<br>
-To-do: Idles info; run DisallowAutonomous, AllowOnCommunityLots, and AllowOnAllLots once again; set increased sleep values for Sleeping Bag and Fairy House; possibly allow additional traits to Sponge Bath?; set Dive Well and presumably Diving Board for Mermaids; triple-check the codenames of traits, and hidden traits, and trait chips (Extremely important); check if SimBots can safely Sponge Bath.<br><br>
+To-do: Idles info; run DisallowAutonomous, AllowOnCommunityLots, and AllowOnAllLots once again; possibly allow additional traits to Sponge Bath?; set Dive Well and presumably Diving Board for Mermaids and anti-SimBots; triple-check the codenames of traits, and hidden traits, and trait chips (Extremely important); check if SimBots can safely Sponge Bath; attempt to let Plumbots drain energy from "safe" objects like arcade machines.<br><br>

 Skipped due to complete inability to find info: Delay werewolf fullmoon transformation if at work; Allow additional species to use the Weather Stone.